k4hvd1/rebaser-flow/README.md

 `Resbaser flow` is git flow that uses `rebase` over remote branches as well.
 Therefore it leverages:
  - cleaner history over all project branches instead of the remote one you are working on.
- - moving conflict impact from most important brach to least important brach (by utilization approach `most important` branch ,  instead of `most used` branch).
+ - moving conflict impact from most important brach to least important brach (by utilizing approach `most important` branch ,  instead of `most used` branch).
  - use `fail fast` approach to conflict resolution with impact on least important branch.
  - use `history is written by winner` approach, instead of The Golden Rule of Rebasing reads: “Never rebase while you're on a public branch.”
  - make QA and Code freeze phase duration flexible instead of fixed (TBD).